Cambop/Food-dataset/README.md

 # Food-dataset
-Just playing with a data set
+Just playing with a data set I found on kaggle (see csv)